SymbioticA: History

 In October 2022, SymbioticA was given notice by the University that it would be defunded unless it could justify the continued expense.
-A petition for funding to continued garnered 11,000 signatures within a fortnight and the proposal drew objections and protests from students.
+This drew objections and protests from students, and a petition for funding to be continued garnered 11,000 signatures within a fortnight.

 Academic programs

 SymbioticA's academic program is available to artists, designers, architects, scientists and humanities scholars who wish to engage in creative bioresearch.
-Symbiotica offers multiple postgraduate degrees including Masters of Biological Arts (MBiolArts) by coursework, Masters of Biological Arts (MBiolArts) by research and Doctor of Philosophy (PhD) by research.
+SymbioticA offers multiple postgraduate degrees including Masters of Biological Arts (MBiolArts) by coursework, Masters of Biological Arts (MBiolArts) by research and Doctor of Philosophy (PhD) by research.
 As part of SymbioticA's transdisciplinary ethos, students undertaking the Masters by coursework are required to engage in both art and science units.
 Students undertaking SymbioticA's Masters by research program develop novel research under the supervision of the academic coordinator.
 Both master's degrees are two year programs and the PhD program is a minimum of four years.
 PhD researchers work independently, generating substantial and original work in their specific field of knowledge.